 Consider this Easy Chocolate Peppermint Pots de Crème recipe a gift from The Café!
 I know we're all busy right now so I'll sign off and just add few Café Tips below.
 Happy magic-making!

 Café Tips for making these Ridiculously Easy Chocolate Peppermint Pots de Crème

 - Use good quality chocolate chips for this recipe.
 I like to use a chip with a cacao percentage between 50 and 60%.
 If you love dark chocolate go with a higher percentage.
 I usually use Ghiradelli 60% or Guittard which is 63%.

 - This recipe calls for crushed peppermint.
 You can purchase it already crushed.
 For me, I usually just place some peppermint candies or candy canes in a ziplock bag.
 I use the back of a soup spoon to whack them until they're nicely crushed.

 - Pots de Crème is a rich, decadent dessert so it should be served in small portions.
 There are lots of fun serving dishes available made specifically for Pots de Crème, but any small ramekin or serving dish will work.
 I often serve Pots de Crème in my Weck Mini Jars which makes a really pretty presentation.

 - Every microwave is a little different so the timing that it takes for the cream to begin to boil will vary.
 My old microwave took 1 minute and thirty seconds.
-My new microwave doesn’t have turntable and takes a little longer, 1 minute and 45 seconds.
-Watch the cream carefully, as you want it to begin to boil, but be sure it doesn’t boil over.
+My new microwave doesn't have a turntable and takes a little longer, 1 minute and 45 seconds.
+Watch the cream carefully, as you want it to begin to boil, but be sure it doesn't boil over.

 - Once the cream starts boiling, add it immediately to the chocolate mixture in the microwave.
 The heat will cook the egg and melt the chocolate so you don't want to use lukewarm cream.